 Use this address to send us your return by post —

 Level 1, 162 Victoria Street West

-Your rules must state how they can later be amended.
-Any rule change is only valid once you have registered it with the Registrar of Incorporated Societies.
+Your society's rules or constitution must state how they can later be amended.
+Any change is only valid once you have registered it with the Registrar of Incorporated Societies.

-- Changing your society's rules or name — Incorporated Societies Register
+- Changing your society's rules or constitution — Incorporated Societies Register

 - Creating union rules — Registered unions